top of page

 Cymande:

-This post is about Cymande, the band formed in London in the early 70s.
-Nine, self-taught Caribbean musicians blending funk, reggae, soul, and calypso to create a sound unlike any other.
-Their self-titled album in 1972 is a masterpiece in the funk genre.
+This is about Cymande, the band formed in London in the early 70s.
+Nine, self-taught Caribbean musicians using funk, reggae, soul, and calypso to create a distinctive blend.
+Their self-titled album in 1972 is a notable funk album.

 Not feeling like reading?
 That's alright! 😎 Here is “Dove.” 🔊